tytydraco/yessleep/out/I_found_out_my_Dads_been_vaping_and_now_I_wish_I_hadnt.md

-Oh Jesus, calm down, dude.
+*Oh Jesus, calm down, dude.*

 I looked at the vape.
 It flashed a little animation of a five point star getting brighter and then exploding into a new star before rinsing and repeating.
-Above the star a ticker tape LED display read F-R-E-E-K-Z-B-A-R-8.
+Above the star a ticker tape LED display read **F-R-E-E-K-Z-B-A-R-8**.

 It had been barely thirty minutes from my last pull.
-It had read, "F-R-E-E-K-Z-B-A-R-8," that time.
+It had read, "**F-R-E-E-K-Z-B-A-R-8**," that time.
 Number eight.
 That was the equivalent of the edge of the skyscraper's ledge.
 I felt the hunger in my very being.
 I felt what Vera called, "The Craving,".

 I heard myself say, "Engine engine number nine.
 That's the end of the line."